What's happened to my hair? Audric:

 - Aoko Aozaki's red hair is credited to her abuse of thaumaturgy.

-- Archer's white hair is implied to be the result of repeated use of his magic, since Shirou, his younger self, has red hair.
+- Archer's white hair, gray eyes, and dark skin is implied to be the result of overusing his thaumuturgy.

-- After a lifetime of experiences best not explained on this page, Sakura has been left with purple hair, something actually noted as unusual.
+- After a lifetime of experiences best not explained on this page, Sakura has been left with purple hair and eyes, something actually noted as unusual.

 - In Danganronpa, Kiyotaka Ishimaru has his hair turned white after he gets out of a funk after Oowada's trial and subsequent execution, in which Alter Ego consoles him by mimicking Oowada's voice and changing his face display and he gains a new personality named Ishida.
 It returns to his normal color after he is killed.